 Ancon launches human trials in search for flu biomarker

-Once the influenza biomarker is discovered, healthcare professional will be able to program NBT technology to search for the disease’s signature in the breath, Baker said.
-Researchers have already discovered the biomarkers for more than 400 diseases, from lung cancer and tuberculosis to the Ebola and Zika viruses, all of which could be programmed into an NBT device.
+Once the influenza biomarker is identified, healthcare professionals can program NBT technology to detect the disease’s signature in breath samples.
+This technology has already identified biomarkers for over 400 diseases, ranging from lung cancer and tuberculosis to Ebola and Zika, making it a versatile tool for disease screening.

 NBT technology operates by ionizing samples, tagging ions with specially generated nano-objects, and using lasers to count molecules, enabling the identification of chemicals and measurement of their concentrations.
 Ancon Medical’s NBT device utilizes this technology to deliver high sensitivity in disease screening while remaining affordable and adaptable to various healthcare settings.